THE LATEST //

 May the 4th kicks off a season of celebration, particularly since the month of May has always been important to Star Wars fans.
 The six live-action movies of the Star Wars saga debuted in May (starting with the original Star Wars on May 25, 1977).
 The month of May includes George Lucas’ birthday (May 14, 1944), and has been the traditional start date of the popular Star Wars Weekends at Walt Disney World Resort.

-With the exciting launch of a new trilogy of movies beginning with Star Wars: The Force Awakens coming in the near future, this day to celebrate the saga and its amazing fans is certain to become even bigger each year.
+With the launch of a new era of Star Wars thanks to The Force Awakens — which continues with Rogue One later this year — this day to celebrate the saga and its amazing fans is bigger (and more fun) than it’s ever been.

 The pages of the calendar have flown past this year like starfighters going to lightspeed, and May the 4th is almost again upon us.
 It’s a little like Valentine’s Day.
 You might love someone all year long, just like you celebrate Star Wars all year long, but this is a special day devoted to your passion.
 There is no right or wrong way to mark the occasion — you can have a movie marathon, make a R2-D2 cake, or wear a Han Solo T-shirt.
 Just do something!
 It’s easier than ever this year since May the 4th falls on a […]